-The security checklist provides an overview of the communication security of the BCM environment.
+You can review the BMC Client Management security by using the security checklist.
+This checklist provides an overview of the communication security of the BCM environment.

 The security checklist displays the following items and whether they are configured: